Ananda Coomaraswamy: Methodology

 Coomaraswamy was a firm believer in the comparative method.
 The analysis of both texts and symbols across a wide variety of cultures and time periods allowed him to see below the surface of local interpretations and religious exclusivism to locate the bedrock of tradition.
 By tradition, he meant that which has been handed down from time beyond memory.

 The folk has thus preserved, without understanding, the remains of old traditions that go back sometimes to the indeterminably distant past, to which we can only refer as “prehistoric”.
 Had the folk beliefs not indeed been once understood, we could not now speak of them as metaphysically intelligible, or explain the accuracy of their formulations.

 His extensive knowledge of ancient languages allowed him access to primary sources and his understanding of metaphysics helped him discern the deeper meanings that other scholars often missed.
-Given the specialization and compartmentation of knowledge that was part of the Western academic tradition, his efforts were not always appreciated.
+Given the specialisation and compartmentation of knowledge that was part of the Western academic tradition, his efforts were not always appreciated.
 He expressed some of his feelings in a letter to Graham Carey:

 What the secular mind does is to assert that we (symbolists) are reading meaning into things that originally had none: our assertion is that they are reading out the meaning.
 The proof of our contention lies in the perfection, consistency and universality of the pattern in which these meanings are united.

 His criticism of the academic world was centered around a number of related issues.
 First, the academic method, by itself, was ill-equipped to deal with the way in which ideas where transmitted in non-literate cultures, due to an over-reliance on written documentation.
 Too much was left out.

-By “folklore” we mean the whole and consistent body of culture which has been handed down, not in books but by word of mouth and in practice, from time beyond the reach of historical research, in the form of legends, fairy tales, ballads, games, toys, crafts, medicine, agriculture, and other rites, and forms of social organization, especially those that we call “tribal.”
+By “folklore” we mean the whole and consistent body of culture which has been handed down, not in books but by word of mouth and in practice, from time beyond the reach of historical research, in the form of legends, fairy tales, ballads, games, toys, crafts, medicine, agriculture, and other rites, and forms of social organisation, especially those that we call “tribal.”
 This is a cultural complex independent of national and even racial boundaries, and of remarkable similarity throughout the world.

-A second point of conflict was the obsessive tendency of Western scholarship to divide cultures, religions, and time periods into discrete categories in order to fit into academic organizational and mental structures.
+A second point of conflict was the obsessive tendency of Western scholarship to divide cultures, religions, and time periods into discrete categories in order to fit into academic organisational and mental structures.

 It is equally surprising that so many scholars, meeting with some universal doctrine in a given context, so often think of it as a local peculiarity.

-As a traditionalist, Coomaraswamy emphasized the continuity of culture.
+As a traditionalist, Coomaraswamy emphasised the continuity of culture.
 He was well aware of historical change but he felt that the connecting elements had been lost by the extreme emphasis placed on change and “progress”.
 Conflict between a new religion and an older one often obscured the commonalities that linked them.